Mycophenolate

 Before taking mycophenolate,

 • tell your doctor and pharmacist if you are allergic to mycophenolate, mycophenolic acid, any other medications, or any of the ingredients in the mycophenolate or mycophenolic acid product you are taking.
-If you are taking mycophenolate liquid, tell your doctor and pharmacist if you are allergic to aspartame or sorbitol.
+If you are taking mycophenolate suspension (Cellcept), tell your doctor and pharmacist if you are allergic to aspartame or sorbitol.
+If you are taking mycophenolate suspension (Myhibbin), tell your doctor if you are allergic to polysorbate 80 or sorbitol.
 Ask your pharmacist for a list of the ingredients.

 • tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Also be sure tell your doctor if you stop taking any of your medications.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.